jonesd/docker-presentation/slides.md

 ```
 $ curl localhost/api/countries
-curl: (7) Failed to connect to localhost port 3000: Connection refused
+curl: (7) Failed to connect to localhost port 80: Connection refused
 ```

 ---

-## Providing access to the containers port
+## Inaccessible port 80

-+ Containers are self-enclosed sandbox by default
++ Containers are isolated from the host and other containers by default
-+ nodejs process within the rest container is listening on port 80
++ node process within the rest container is listening on port 80
 + No access outside of the container to that port

 ![Design](images/rest-unconnected.jpg)

 ---

-## Open rest port 80 to host
+## Open port 80 to host

 + Restart the container using the -p option to make the container's port 80 accessible to the host at port 80
  + We could map between different port numbers on the container and the host, including random host port to overcome port conflicts

 ```
 $ docker run -it --rm --name rest \